gopik/storage-reading-list/inprogress/DistributedSystemsCourseNotes.md

 In this example, process 2 delivers m1 and then m2.
 Process 3 delivers m2 and then m1.
 This violates total order delivery.
 This can be a problem say if process 2 and process 3 are KV store replicas.
 If both m1 and m2 update the same keys by sending messages to replicas, because of violating total order, the replicas go out of sync.
 Process 2 ends up storing the value from m2 since it received that later where as process 3 ends up storing the value from m1 since it received m1 later.

+# Chapter 5

+## Recap of delivery properties
+* **FIFO Delivery** - If a process sends m1 before m2, then all processes delivering m1 and m2, deliver m1 before delivering m2.
+* **Causal Delivery** - If m1's send `happens before` m2's send, then m1 is delivered before m2 is delivered.
+* **TO delivery** - If a process delivers m1 before m2, then all processes deliver m1 before m2.

+### How are these delivery properties related
+Executions that satisfy **Causal Delivery** also satisfy **FIFO Delivery** since send order of the message define a causal dependency.
+But **TO Delivery** property is not related to the causal order of the messages but it can be any order.
+Only requirement is that all processes deliver in the same order.
+Hence ti's possible that in a system all executions might have **TO delievery** property but not have **FIFO** or **Causal**.

+## Implementing Causal broadcast (with vector clocks)
+- Unicast messages - Point to Point - 1 sender and 1 receiver
+- Multicast messages - 1 sender and many receivers.
+  - Broadcast messages - 1 sender and *everyone* (sender included?) receives.

+- Causal delivery vs causal broadcast
+  - Causal delivery is the property of executions that we care about.
+  - Causal broadcast is an algorithm that we use to ensure causal delivery.

+### Vector Clocks
+Twist - Don't count messsage receive as events.

+- When a process sends a message, it increments its own position in it's vector clock.
+It includes the updated vector clock with the message.
+- When a process delivers a message, it updates it's vector clock to the pointwise maximum of it's local vector clock and received vector clock on the message.

+Given that we are only implementing the delivery for broadcasts, looking at the vector clocks help us decide whether to delivery the message right away or wait.
+For example, if our vector clock is [0, 0, 0], and we receive a message from a process with vector clock [1, 0, 0], we know that there's only one event that we are not aware of since the difference is 1.
+That event is the send of this message.

+But say if we receive a message from a process with vector clock [1, 1, 0], we know that there are 2 events that we are not aware of.
+One of them is this message, but there's another event that must be delivered before this.
+Hence we wait instead of delivering it immediately.

+Note: this assumption is only valid if all messages are broadcast.
+Otherwise, it's possible that the missing event was not intended for us and we can't wait.

+### Deliverability Condition
+A message m is deliverable at a process p if:

+* VC(m)[k] = VC(p)[k] + 1, k is the index of the sender process.
+* VC(m)[k] = VC(p)[k], k is index of all processes except sender process.

+Since we want to use just a single increment of vector clock to deliver a message, we don't want to assign events for delivery or receives.

+Given this ordering, every processes is going to deliver the message in same order if all messages are causally ordered.
+If all messages are causally ordered, this provides total order.

+Do we achieve total order with this?
+No. If a process P receives messages from 2 processes A and B, they won't be comparable and any order of delivery is consistent with causal delivery.

+## Chandy Lamport snapshot algorithm
+Snapshots of distributed systems - How to take snapshot of each process such that they are not inconsistent.
+For example, if we asked every process to take a snapshot at the same instant, they would be consistent with each other.
+But it's not possible to synchronize clocks - can't use time of day clocks.

+Required Property - If A `happened before` B and B is in the snapshot, A must be in the snapshot.

+### Terminology

+* **Channel** - Connection from one process to another.
+They are one way.
+For 2 process P1 and P2, we need a channel from P1->P2 and another for P2->P1.

+In flight messages are said to be **in** the channel.
+If a message has been sent from P1 and not received (or delivered?) at P2, it's considered to be in channel C12.
+Once delivered, the channel is empty.

+The channels are FIFO.